DRMacIver/hecate/README.rst

-Not very, no. As a concept it works and works well, and I'm fully prepared to maintain this if it proves popular, but this should be considered a semi experimental which just happens to be orders of magnitude better than all of the for serious mature projects you could be using instead.
+Not very, no. As a concept it works and works well, and I'm fully prepared to maintain this if it proves popular, but this should be considered a semi experimental hack which just happens to be orders of magnitude better than all of the for serious mature projects you could be using instead.

+On the other hand the last time I wrote a semi-experimental testing hack that just happened to be the best round (in Python), we got `Hypothesis <https://github.com/DRMacIver/hypothesis>`_, so...

 ----------------------------
 Will you support Python 2.7?